OpenOLAT/OpenOLAT-gatling/README.md

 Then save and refresh your project Your project > Maven > Update Project...

-Setup the porject with IDEA
+Setup the project with IDEA
 ---------------------------

-I use the Plugin for Scala and Scala 2.10.2
+I use the Plugin for Scala and Scala 2.11.8

 Before launching a test